Management | Industry News & Trends

 This led me to create an Underground Culinary Tour using New York City as a restaurant laboratory hosting restaurant CEOs on 15 stops in 25 hours to give them a glimpse on the future of how Americans will be dining.
 The book gets its name from this tour and celebrates what I call “New Guard Restaurateurs” who are embracing data and technology while adapting their concepts to the foodie generation.

-One of the things I talk about in chapter 10 of the Underground Culinary Tour is New Guard Restaurateurs are constantly innovating in four areas: ingredients, beverage, space, and “x factor.”
+Underground Culinary Tour is New Guard Restaurateurs are constantly innovating in four areas: ingredients, beverage, space, and “x factor.”
 As part of the x factor, restaurants will act like software companies more than ever before; this is really driven by guests, stemming from the on-demand generation.
 Competition has never been greater, too – I call this urban disloyalty.

 Social media and blogs provide a new level of transparency in the restaurant industry; the foodie generation is willing to go to a new restaurant at the risk of pushing an incumbent aside.
 These are all opportunities to connect with customers in a new way and adapt your menu to drive a better experience.